luchagomez/cashier/Readme.md

 ***TEST 1:***

-*DESCRIPTION*: Verify individual prices for products
+*DESCRIPTION*: Verify individual prices for products when no rules are applied.

 *EXPECTED RESULT*:
 The price should be the one defined in the **products.yml** file.

 ***TEST 2***

-*DESCRIPTION*: Verify the quantity of products and total price in the cart when 1 GR1 item is added.
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price in the cart when 1 GR1 item is added.

 *EXPECTED RESULT*:
  - The freeRule should be applied.